Sick Chicken Studios

 Bite-sized Terror - A self-contained story with an average playtime of 2 hours.

 The game plays out in two narratives, intertwined and revealed as the player explores the environment and progresses through the game.
 The main story is of Chris Selwood, a middle-aged man who after living in Wales until his late teens has returned to the country to bury his late Father, someone he had a troubled relationship with and lost touch with shortly after leaving.
-Following the funeral, when returning home Chris's journey is interrupted by a fierce storm, Chris seeks refuge in a remote roadside cafe.
-After a brief moment of respite, Chris finds himself venturing into the woods blindly following the distressed screams of the Cafe waitress.
+Returning home from the funeral Chris seeks refuge in a remote roadside cafe as his journey is interrupted by a fierce storm.
+After a brief moment of respite Chris experiences a horrific sight when the cafe waitress is seemingly pinned to the ceiling by something with fierce glowing eyes.
+Chris passes out, waking up in the remains of the roadside cafe.
+With dust covered tables, empty seats and mould growing through the wallpaper it appears the cafe has long since been abandoned.
+Chris questions the reality of his situation, is any of this real?
+With no other option Chris ventures into the nearby woods looking for something, anything to make sense of what happened in the cafe and to find a way back home.

 We have had accessibility in mind from the very early stages of the game's development and I'm happy to say the entire mechanic has been designed with the hearing impaired in mind.
-If you like, you will be able to play through the entirety of the game with the sound turned off.
+You will be able to play through the entirety of the game with the sound turned off.
 We've made a point of having visual indicators for both tracking frequency bands and narrowing signals.
 All voiceover will also be subtitled.